runmat-org/runmat/website/content/blog/introducing-runmat.md

 - **Slim builtins**: a curated set in core; everything else via packages.
 Docs are generated from runtime metadata.
 - **Great developer experience**: built in Jupyter kernel, flow-sensitive inference for great autocomplete and type hints, and more.
 - **Portable**: single binary, no dependencies, runs on Linux/macOS/Windows and embedded devices.
-- **GPU-optimized**: built in, configurable, swappable GPU planner with reverse-mode autograd support by default.
-Run your code on GPUs without any modifications across CPU, CUDA, ROCm, Metal, Vulkan, OpenCL, and WGPU platforms (coming soon).
+- **GPU-optimized**: built in, configurable, swappable GPU planner with automatic fusion and data residency.
+Run your code on GPUs without any modifications across CPU, Metal (macOS), DirectX 12 (Windows), and Vulkan (Linux) via the wgpu backend.
+Additional backends (CUDA, ROCm, OpenCL) are planned.

 For a deeper dive, see [How It Works](/docs/how-it-works) and the [Architecture & Internals](/docs/architecture) section.